 Sights in the Baltic resort of Binz on Rügen

-We make a stopover to look at the Binz sights and enjoy a beach holiday on the Baltic Sea.
-Baltic Sea places like the seaside resorts attract us.
-Our road trip to Scandinavia practically calls for a stopover in Binz on Rügen.
-The Stenaline ferry that takes us from Trelleborg in Sweden back to Sassnitz in Mecklenburg-Vorpommern brings, does not dock there until 22:00 p.m.
-We don't want to go far after a day in southern Sweden and after a ferry crossing over the Baltic Sea.
+We make a stopover to see the Binz sights and a bathing holiday at the Baltic sea beach to enjoy.
+Baltic Sea places like the seaside resorts lure us.
+Our road trip to Scandinavia practically calls for a stopover in Binz on the island of Rügen.
+The Stenaline ferry that takes us from Trelleborg in Sweden back to Sassnitz in Mecklenburg-Vorpommern does not dock there until 22:00 p.m.
+We don't want to drive far after a day in southern Sweden and after a ferry crossing across the Baltic Sea.
 We are therefore planning a stay in Binz on the return journey.
-The city is only about twenty minutes by car from the Sassnitz ferry port in Neu-Mukran.
-We are looking forward to the sights in the Baltic Sea resort of Binz ..
+We don't want to miss the sights in the Baltic Sea resort of Binz.
+The city is only about a twenty-minute drive from the Sassnitz ferry port in Neu-Mukran.
+We are excited about the Binz sights on Rügen.

 We stay in one of these pretty villas, the Villa Salve *, right on the waterfront and are awakened by the quiet sound of the sea.
 Between the pines, which separate the promenade from the sandy beach behind, the sun rises from the sea, as if she wanted to tickle us awake and tell us not to lie in bed lazily, but to explore the city.